03 June 2026

 How long have you been a practice manager?

-What was the career path that led you here?
+What was the career path which led you here?

 Tell us about the role of practice managers in primary care?
 For example, what are your day-to-day responsibilities?